 Average highs of 17°C in the summer

 This Welsh county is home to a number of hidden gems that make it a fantastic destination for the adventurous.
 The Teifi Pools are a series of lakes in the wild and untamed mid-Welsh countryside.
-Hikers will enjoy a climb up nearby Cardair Idris, whilst families can make the most of the beautiful Mwnt Beach — remote enough to be quiet at most times of the year.
+Hikers will enjoy a climb up nearby Cardair Idris.
+Meanwhile, families can make the most of the beautiful Mwnt Beach — remote enough to be quiet at most times of the year.

 Ballintoy, County Antrim